The Cost of Randomness for Converting a Tripartite Quantum State to be Approximately Recoverable

 \section{Alternative Formulations}

 In this section, we introduce an extension of M-Rec to that by a measurement (Figure \ref{fig:markovmeasure}), which will be referred to as {\it measurement-induced Markovianization in terms of recoverability}.
 In particular, we consider an extension of the M-Rec cost in Definition \ref{dfn:rmarkovi} to that by a measurement.
 The result obtained here has a direct application for distributed quantum computation\cite{waka15_2}.
-In the following, we denote systems $A^n$, $B^n$ and $C^n$ by $\bar A$, $\bar B$ and $\bar C$ for simplicity of notation.

-Let $|\Psi\rangle^{ABC}$ be a tripartite pure state, and let $|\varrho_n\rangle^{A_0G}$ be a bipartite pure entangled state shared by Alice and George.
-Consider a state transformation of $(\Psi^{\otimes n})^{{\bar A}{\bar B}{\bar C}}\otimes\proj{\varrho_n}^{A_0G}$ induced by a measurement on ${\bar A}A_0$, which is described by a set of measurement operators $\{M_k^{{\bar A}A_0\rightarrow A'}\}_{k}$.
+Let $|\Psi\rangle^{ABC}$ be a tripartite pure state, and let $|\varrho\rangle^{A_0G}$ be a bipartite pure entangled state shared by Alice and George.
+Consider a state transformation of $(\Psi^{\otimes n})^{{\bar A}{\bar B}{\bar C}}\otimes\proj{\varrho}^{A_0G}$ induced by a measurement on ${\bar A}A_0$, which is described by a set of measurement operators $\{M^{{\bar A}A_0\rightarrow A'}_{ k}\}_{k}$.
 The probability of obtaining the measurement outcome $k$ is given by

 and the post-measurement state corresponding to the outcome $k$ is given by

 We require that (i) the measurement does not significantly change the reduced state on ${\bar B}{\bar C}$ on average, and (ii) the reduced state of the post-measurement state (\ref{eq:postmeask}) on $A'{\bar B}{\bar C}$ is approximately recoverable from $A'{\bar B}$ on average.
 We focus on the minimum amount of a correlation between systems ${\bar B}{\bar C}$ and $G$, which is inevitably generated by the measurements that satisfy the two conditions.
 A precise definition is given as follows.